Raise your hand if exams make you anxious . Here are some tips to help you tame your anxiety to get through quizzes, tests and exams.

 What is test anxiety?

-Ways to prepare before exams
+Ways to manage anxiety before a test

 Start by closing your eyes and focus on your breathing.